simple-icons/simple-icons/.github/ISSUE_TEMPLATE/website_and_package.md

 Anything relevant, for example:
   - For bugs: "Steps to reproduce" and "Expected behavior"
   - For improvements: An example of a use case
-  - Package issues: What is your node version ($ node --version)
+  - Package issues: Version information
+    - For JavaScript/NodeJS: $ node --version
+    - For PHP/Packagist: $ composer --version
   - Website issues: What browser do you use
   - etc.
 -->